Kaifeng-Gao/Llama-7b-HPC/app_utils/README.md

 - It loads the configuration from a YAML file, which specifies the model to use and the documents list if in RAG mode.
 - Initializes the appropriate chatbot class (either ChatBot or RagChatbot) based on the configuration.
 - Manages the session state to maintain the conversation history and handle user interactions.
+- Integrates a "Clear History" button that, when clicked, will clear the chat history and refresh the conversation flow.
 - Displays the conversation and manages the input and output flow of the chatbot interaction.

 ## Interaction Flow

 1. When a user visits the application, they are greeted with a random greeting message.
+2. The user has the option to clear the chat history at any point by using the "Clear History" button, which resets the conversation.
-2. The user enters their message into the input field.
+3. The user enters their message into the input field.
-3. The app adds the user's message to the conversation history and passes it to the chatbot.
+4. The app adds the user's message to the conversation history and passes it to the chatbot.
-4. The chatbot generates a response, which is then displayed to the user.
+5. The chatbot generates a response, which is then displayed to the user.
-5. The response is added to the conversation history and the cycle continues with each new message.
+6. The response is added to the conversation history and the cycle continues with each new message.

 ## Configurable Options
 The application can be configured to work in two modes: